The Monroes (American band): Background

 According to Ortiz, the band's name, "The Monroes" was derived from a band Bob Davis was originally in with the now well-known singer-songwriter Rick Elias called "Rick Elias and the Monroes".
 In this context, the "Monroes" part of the name was a direct reference to the fact that Elias was originally from Monroe, Louisiana.
 Once Elias left for a solo career, he allowed Davis to keep the name.

 The band began recording demos of early tracks at Accusound, and they began shopping them around the Los Angeles area.
 They soon recruited John Deverian as their manager, who signed them to a small Japanese label, Alfa Records.
 Before long, the band was recording what would become their debut EP at Chateau Studios.
 One of their recent songs was called "What Do All the People Know" which was written by Bob Monroe.

 "What Do All the People Know" generated a local buzz around the San Diego area, and it was selected as the first single released from the group's self-titled EP, completed in 1982.
 They then toured with the likes of Toto, Greg Kihn, and Rick Springfield while their single climbed the charts to #59.
 However, as the band was pondering ideas for their first music video, they found out that their Japan-based record label Alfa was abandoning its US market.
 Without the backing of a label, they were left with no North American promotion, and the band's single and mini-album quickly fell off the charts.

-The band attempted to continue, signing with CBS, but any new musical projects were shelved.
 Individual band members gradually quit the group over the next several years.
 The remaining members would continue until the band eventually broke up in 1988.